bmurrtech/how-to-homelab/how-to_neoxa_node.md

   - This command will display the output index for the transaction you made earlier.
 It will be either `0` or `1`.
   - **Adjust the example command accordingly** in the next step based on your unique output index.

+- **Select an Address for Fees**: You will also need to select an address that contains enough NEOX to cover transaction fees.
+Follow these steps:
+  - In the Debug console, use **`listaddressbalances`** to display all addresses with a balance.
+  - Choose an address with a sufficient balance for transaction fees (note that an average transaction fee is `0.005` NEOX).
+  - If you do not have an address with sufficient balance, **create a new address** labeled **"fees"** and fund it with enough NEOX to cover all your mining fees for a year or more.
+For instance, funding it with around `1 NEOX` would cover many transactions.

 ## Step 6: Run ProTx Quick Setup Command
 - **Navigate to UI > Tools > Debug console** in the Neoxa Core Wallet to open the console.
 - **Enter the modified command** that you customized from the previous steps to generate the necessary `.conf` file for the VM that will serve as the miner node.